wadi-green/Wadi.Green/README.md

 ### How to help

 #### As a developer or designer ?
 I beleive in transparency.
-The entire app code base can be found at ... and I have also created some (Projects)[...] to organize tasks.
+The entire app code base can be found [here](...) and I have also created some [Projects](...) to organize tasks.
 I try to keep things organized in a kanban board style, if you see something you can help out with in your free time, reach out !

 #### Do you love to teach and write?